woleet/woleet-cli/README.md

 ### Limitations

-* Each receipt will be named: 'anchor name'-'anchor ID'.(anchor|signature)-receipt.json
+* Each receipt will be named: 'timestamp name'-'proofID'.(timestamp|seal)-receipt.json
 * Exporting can be quite long, as each receipt is downloaded individually

 ## Install woleet-cli